-When it comes to EDI, just like any other transformative technologies, there are factors that may present barriers before implementation can begin.
-There are many barriers that can present themselves when it comes to working with EDI for the first time and each may be unique a business or industry.
+When it comes to EDI, just like any other transformative technology, some factors may present barriers before implementation can begin.
+Many barriers can present themselves when it comes to working with EDI for the first time and each may be unique to a business or industry.
 In this case, the most common EDI barriers to implementation are:

 - Change Management, Education, And Effort

 Understanding EDI is often one of the first EDI barriers to implementation to overcome, but also the easiest.
 Once a business has a clear picture of the structure, mechanics, and benefits of EDI, the choice to implement or not becomes obvious.
 What follows is an evaluation of peripheral factors that make EDI implementation feasible or not for that business.

 2. EDI Change Management, Education, And Effort